 Talking Matters Team of Consultants

 Are you looking for someone to support you in helping your child develop communication skills and reach their potential with learning?
-Our speech pathologists, occupational therapists, psychologist, disability consultants and support workers are passionate about children's development.
+Our speech pathologists, occupational therapists, and admin team are all passionate about children's development.
 The team work with children and families to develop skills and learning across a broad range of areas.
 Contact us to see how our friendly team can partner with you and your child to help your child reach their potential.

 Ba Spath (Hons) MSPA CPSP